Posh007/plotly-challenge/README.md

 ## Deployment

-* Deploy the app to GitHub Pages and submitted the links
+* Deployed the app to GitHub Pages and submitted the links
-* Ensure your repository has regular commits and a thorough README.md file

 ## Tools Used
 Plot.ly